heinwessels/Factorio-HallOfFame/HallOfFame_1.0.0/modpage.md

 Factorio has a rich history of amazing creations, from highly optimized builds to beautiful and chaotic spaghetti.
 With the addition of the Menu Simulations in Factorio 1.1 it is time that we start a **Hall of Fame** to showcase these amazing creations.
 This is to commemorate the skilled and dedicated community and inspire even greater builds!

-Therefore, if you install this mod then this Hall of Fame will occationally appear behind your main menu, showcasing the graceful movement of full belts, speeding robots and some rumbling rockets.
+Therefore, if you install this mod then this Hall of Fame will occasionally appear behind your main menu, showcasing the graceful movement of full belts, speeding robots and some rumbling rockets.
+If you want to see a sneak of how it looks like in action you can view this [release trailer](https://youtu.be/zERZh224IkI) on YouTube.

+ It's also possible to only see Hall of Fame simulations and disabling the default vanilla simulations in the mod settings.
+However, currently vanilla simulations are shown by default since they are really cool.

 ### The Following Bases are currently part of The Hall of Fame
 *In no particular order*